-In the Project Security, you can switch security on or off for the whole project.
-You can also configure security settings related to the project, such as user roles, administrator credentials, demo users, anonymous users, and password policy.
-To be able to configure, for example, security per module or access rule for entities, you need to switch the project security on first.
+In App Security, you can switch security on or off for the whole app.
+You can also configure security settings related to the app, such as user roles, administrator credentials, demo users, anonymous users, and password policy.
+To be able to configure, for example, security per module or access rule for entities, you need to switch the app security on first.

-To configure the project security, open Project Explorer > Project >Security, and the dialog box will open:
+To configure the app security, open App Explorer > App > Security, and the dialog box will open:

 For more general information on security, see Security.